Virtual SIM Cards: What They Are & How Fraudsters Use Them

 As we’ll see in this post, obtaining disposable numbers and SIM cards isn’t hard at all.
 And that has serious implications for the security of your Internet business.

-Workaround #1 – Disposable Phone Number Services
+1. Disposable Phone Number Services

-Now phone verification isn’t just used for authentication these days.
+Phone verification isn’t just used for authentication these days.
 It’s increasingly part of the standard account creation process.
 In theory, linking a phone number to a new account helps complete a piece of the customer profile.

 But what happens when the user doesn’t have a phone or doesn’t want to use their real number?
-And more worryingly, what happens when a user is creating a profile based on fake ID or synthetic ID.
+And more worryingly, what happens when a user is creating a profile based on a fake ID or synthetic ID.

 They have plenty of solutions, and the first one is to do a quick online search for disposable, or temporary phone numbers.